 Mountain House and ReadyWise are the two brands most people encounter first when researching emergency food.
 They're both freeze-dried, both widely available, and both claim to provide 25–30 years of shelf life.
 But they're not the same — and depending on your priorities, one will serve you significantly better than the other.
+When choosing emergency food, it helps to understand what FEMA's emergency preparedness guidelines actually recommend for calorie and nutrition standards.

 Short answer: Mountain House wins on taste and quality.
 ReadyWise wins on price.
 The right choice depends on whether you're stocking a long-term supply or building a go-bag.